-Baked Fish with Cherry Tomato-Olive Sauce and Lemon Chive Asiago Orzo makes a light, healthful, easy springtime dinner for two!
+Baked Fish with Cherry Tomato-Olive Sauce and Lemon Chive Asiago Orzo makes an easy springtime dinner for two that rocks with flavor!

 One thing we always have on hand are either cherry tomatoes or grape tomatoes.
 When tomatoes are not in season, their flavor is superior to conventional hothouse supermarket tomatoes.
 Best of all, when roasted, they make a delicious sauce for pasta, fish or chicken with minimal knife work.